Course Catalog

 5 units

 Introduces prospective majors to the scientific study of behavior and mental processes and also provides an overview for non-majors.
 Emphasizes social, cognitive, developmental, and personality psychology and their interrelations.
-(General Education Code(s): PE-H, IS.)
+(General Education Code(s): PE-H.)

 PSYC 2